Szymon Hołownia: Political activity

-On 8 December 2019, in the Gdańsk Shakespeare Theatre he has officially issued his candidature for the president election 2020.
+Hołownia announced his candidacy for in the 2020 Polish presidential election on 8 December 2019 from the Gdańsk Shakespeare Theatre.
 On 7 February 2020, he issued a manifesto focused on four aspects: national security, environmental protection, solidarity and activity of the local governments.
-The chief of his electoral staff is Jacek Cichocki.
+The chief of his electoral staff was Jacek Cichocki.
 He was supported, among others, by Janina Ochojska.
-He's basing his campaign almost entirely on volunteers operating at the local offices in 16 major Polish cities and on assets from a public fundraiser.
-He drummed up 10-20% of support for his candidature.
+He based his campaign almost entirely on volunteers operating at the local offices in 16 major Polish cities and on assets from a public fundraiser.
+Hołownia drummed up 10-20% of support for his candidature.

 In 2020 Polish presidential election he received 2,693,397 votes, which was 13.9% of total votes, coming third out of eleven candidates.
 After the election, he announced the formation of a new political movement called Poland 2050 Movement (Polish: Ruch Polska 2050).

+On 13 November 2024 Hołownia announced his start in the 2025 presidential election.
+He received 4.99% of the votes, coming fifth out of thirteen candidates.

+In 2025, he has met with the leader and other MPs of the Law and Justice party, discussing the possibility of vote of no confidence against the Prime Minister Donald Tusk, with Hołownia reportedly being offered the role of prime minister in a potential technical government or an extension of his tenure as a marshal of the Sejm.
+After the meetings came to light, he said that he regularly meets with the representatives of both the ruling coalition and the opposition.

+On 27 September, Hołownia announced that he would step down as party leader of Poland 2050 in January, when the next leadership election would happen, and applied for the role of United Nations High Commissioner for Refugees.
+His term as Sejm Marshall according to the coalition agreement ended on 13 November.
+Despite the loss of public trust in the last months of his term as Sejm Marshal, in a SW Research poll for Wprost shortly after his resignation showed that 21.2%, the largest share, of Poles, considered him the best Sejm Marshal, ahead of Elżbieta Witek (11.3%) and Bronisław Komorowski (9.6%).